20+ Drought-Tolerant Plants for Butterflies and Moths

 Want to attract butterflies to your garden?

 If you’d like to attract more butterflies, consider planting both: (1) Nectar plants for adult butterflies and (2) Host plants for caterpillars.
 The latter are the “nursery” plants for butterflies to lay their eggs and for developing caterpillars to feed upon.
 Each butterfly species has unique preferences for host plants.
-You’ll find options for both types of plants below.
+(Host plants can benefit birds too, offering a source of food: caterpillars.)

-White-lined sphinx moths (aka, hawk moths) often visit the same plants as hummingbirds for nectar.
+Hawk moths often visit the same plants as hummingbirds for nectar.
 You can find 30+ drought-tolerant plants for hummingbirds here.

 This list of drought-tolerant plants for butterflies and moths is meant to be a starting point, rather than an exhaustive list.
 Happy pollinator gardening!